 Create an account!
 Sign in!
 Sign up!
 Log in!
 Log on!
 Change my password!
 Delete my account, oh my!

 Creating design flows for user management and authentication for even a simple website or app can be a real pain.
 There are a lot of details to remember and figure out.
 We took the time to create a comprehensive guide along with Sketch and Figma design files for you to use as reference in your next development project.
-That way you, or the design services you hire, can spend more time designing what really matters for your app or website.
+That way you, or the design team you hire, can spend more time designing what really matters for your app or website.

 🎉 Sign Up Flow & Design